NETWAYS/ansible-collection-elasticstack/roles/kibana/README.md

 # Ansible Role: Kibana

 Installs and configures [Kibana](https://www.elastic.co/kibana) on Linux systems.
-The role can manage `kibana.yml`, the connection to Elasticsearch, TLS for the Kibana server, and — in a full stack setup — the X-Pack security certificates.
+The role manages `kibana.yml` and can enable TLS for the Kibana web interface, using a certificate you provide.
+In a full stack setup together with the elasticsearch role, it also configures the connection to Elasticsearch — the TLS trust and the `kibana_system` credentials — using the Elasticsearch CA.

 ## Requirements